erichmenge/signed_form/README.md

 SignedForm brings new convenience and security to your Rails 4 or Rails 3 application.

+SignedForm is under active development.
+Please make sure you're reading the README associated with the version of SignedForm you're using.
+Click the tag link on GitHub to switch to the version you've installed to get the correct README.

+Or be brave and bundle the gem straight from GitHub master.

 ## How It Works

 Traditionally, when you create a form with Rails you enter your fields using something like `f.text_field :name` and so